-- Continue to receive a State-provided growth score based on the growth model; and all of these teachers will also be required to have a back-up SLO in place in case the state cannot produce a growth score. - Optional second state-provided growth score on a state-created or administered test provided it uses a different measure, or a supplemental assessment selected from SED's approved list.
+• Receive a State-provided growth score based on the growth model; and all of these teachers will also be required to have a back-up SLO in place in case the state cannot produce a growth score.
+Note: during transition, back-up SLOs to the 4-8 ELA and math State Assessments are not required.

+• Optional second state-provided growth score on a state-created or administered test provided it uses a different measure, or a supplemental assessment selected from SED's approved list.